By The French Painstry Chef, @french_painstry_chef

 Check out some tips for studying with brain fog here

 I didn’t have a crystal ball to answer those questions back then, but I managed to finish my Master’s degree and have worked full-time since then in three different countries.
 How did I survive becoming ill while studying?
-There is no simple answer to that, but the things I learned are as follows:
+There is no simple answer to that, but here are the things I learned that made studying with chronic illness easier:

 1. Become a planning master and anticipate potential low-energy moments

 Studying is not easy.
 For anyone.
 But especially not for us Spoonies.
 Many students give up on planning because it is too time-consuming.
 But for me it was a life saver.